moonbitlang/moonbit-course/course11/course_en.md

   - the concept and implementation of Tagless Final
 - Recommended Readings:
   - Shunting Yard Algorithm
-  - Stanford CS143 Lectures 1-8, or
+  - Lectures 1-8 of Stanford CS143, or
   - The first five chapters of *Compilers: Principles, Techniques, and Tools*, or
   - The first three chapters of *Modern Compiler Implementation*
 - Recommended Exercise: